 Ellie M. Hisama, Professor of Music and Theory Area Chair, is a member of the Theory and Historical Musicology areas and has served as Vice Chair of the Department of Music.
 Hisama's research focuses on twentieth- and twenty-first-century music, post-tonal theory, American music, African American music, Asian American music, popular music, critical studies of music, race, ethnicity, and the social and political dimensions of music.
 She is the author of Gendering Musical Modernism: The Music of Ruth Crawford, Marion Bauer, and Miriam Gideon, which was named a Choice Outstanding Academic Title, and co-editor of Ruth Crawford Seeger’s Worlds: Innovation and Tradition in Twentieth-century American Music and Critical Minded: New Approaches to Hip Hop Studies.
 She has published essays on the work of Joan Armatrading, David Bowie, Benjamin Britten, Ruth Crawford, The Cure, Julius Eastman, Isaac Julien, DJ Kuttin Kandi, and John Zorn.
 Her current projects include a study of contralto Marian Anderson’s performances of spirituals arranged by African American composers and Anderson's cultural activism, an essay on a production of Chikamatsu's play Drum of the Waves of Horikawa (1707), and an article (co-authored with Lucie Vágnerová) on the project For the Daughters of Harlem: Working in Sound.
 As a member of the Arts & Sciences' Committee on Equity and Diversity, she was the primary organizer of Agents of Change: A Symposium in Honor of Marcellus Blount, held on 26 March 2019 and which featured sixteen speakers and a solo performance by Lloyd Knight, Principal Dancer of the Martha Graham Dance Company.

-She was named the 2019 Kenneth Peacock Lecturer at the University of Toronto, the keynote speaker for the 2019 UT-Austin Graduate Music Conference: Music of the Americas, the 2017 Robert Samels Visiting Scholar at Indiana University, and the 2016 speaker in the Judy Tsou ’75 Music Scholars Series at Skidmore College, and the 2015 Hartt Music Theory Forum speaker.
-She was an invited participant in the 2018 Feminist Research Seminar "Writing Blackness into Music Historiography" at University of Michigan’s Institute for Research on Women & Gender and its continuation in Atlanta in Fall 2019, and an invited presenter at the 2017 workshop "Interrogating the Nation/Repositioning U.S. Music in the 21st Century" at the Radcliffe Institute for Advanced Study at Harvard.
+She was named the keynote speaker for the 2019 UT-Austin Graduate Music Conference: Music of the Americas, the 2019 Kenneth Peacock Lecturer at the University of Toronto, the 2017 Robert Samels Visiting Scholar at Indiana University, the 2016 speaker in the Judy Tsou ’75 Music Scholars Series at Skidmore College, and the 2015 Hartt Music Theory Forum speaker.
+She was an invited participant in the 2018 Feminist Research Seminar "Writing Blackness into Music Historiography" at the University of Michigan’s Institute for Research on Women & Gender and its continuation in Atlanta in Fall 2019, and an invited presenter at the 2017 workshop "Interrogating the Nation/Repositioning U.S. Music in the 21st Century" at the Radcliffe Institute for Advanced Study at Harvard.
 She has received major research fellowships from the Woodrow Wilson National Fellowship Foundation/Andrew Mellon Foundation and the Ethyle R. Wolfe Institute for the Humanities and held a Tsunoda Senior Fellowship at Waseda University (Tokyo).

 She is Founding Director of the workshop For the Daughters of Harlem: Working in Sound, a multi-year initiative that brings students from local public schools to campus to create, record, and reflect upon their work in sound.
 She has edited three peer-reviewed journals and has directed or co-directed many major conferences, including Women, Music, Power and a centennial festival celebrating Ruth Crawford Seeger.
-With Ana Paulina Lee, she organized a residency by choreographer/dancer Lenora Lee and filmmaker/musician Tatsu Aoki which included the New York premiere of their film LIGHT and a talkback with David Henry Hwang and Karen Shimakawa.
+With Ana Paulina Lee, she organized a residency by 2019 USA Artists Fellow choreographer/dancer Lenora Lee and filmmaker/musician Tatsu Aoki which included the New York premiere of their film LIGHT and a talkback with David Henry Hwang and Karen Shimakawa.
 In 2018, she secured the archive of the conductor and scholar Maurice Peress for Columbia's Rare Book and Manuscript Library and with Jenny Lee, organized a welcome event at RBML for the archive in December.
-To assist Columbia’s efforts to achieve greater equity for faculty, in 2017-18 she chaired the Humanities Equity Committee of the Policy and Planning Committee and served as primary author of the Humanities section of the Equity report.
+To assist Columbia’s efforts to achieve greater equity for faculty, she chaired the Humanities Equity Committee of the Policy and Planning Committee and served as primary author of the Humanities section of the 2018 Equity report.
 She chairs the Academic Review Committee at Columbia and the Society for Music Theory-40 dissertation fellowship committee, and is a member of the Atlantic Fellows for Racial Equity’s Faculty Working Group, the Committee on Equity and Diversity in the Arts and Science, and the Policy and Planning Committee at Columbia.

 She came to Columbia in 2006, having previously served as Director of the Institute for Studies in American Music [now the Hitchcock Institute] at Brooklyn College.
 She has held faculty appointments at Brooklyn College, Connecticut College, City University of New York's Graduate Center, Harvard University, Ohio State University, the University of Massachusetts/Amherst, Queens College/CUNY, and the University of Virginia.
 An alumna of Phillips Exeter Academy, her classroom teaching is strongly based in Exeter’s Harkness Method of collaborative learning.